 enforcing the decision by any medical advisor, including but not limited to England Netball’s appointed doctor or physiotherapist, regarding the participation of a player and whether they are able to.

-Start the match
+Start the match.

 Or

-Continue to play
+Continue to play.

 adjudicating instances of unsportsmanlike behaviour or behaviour that brings the sport into disrepute, including but not limited to instances of Teams predetermining, or attempting to predetermine, the outcome of a Match and/or Competition Round.